katherineyuu/CS201_Project0/README.md

 # Project 0: Person201

-For details and faqs, see [this document](docs/details.md), this README file has project details, but the linked document has git details, Java details, FAQ information, and more.
-That document includes information about project workflow including submitting code and analysis for grading via _Gradescope_.
+For details and faqs, see [this document](docs/details.md), this file you're reading has project details, but the linked document has git details, Java details, FAQ information, and more.
+That document includes information about project workflow including submitting code and analysis for grading via _Gradescope_. *Be sure to check [this document](docs/details.md) for how to use Git to obtain the project files, and workarounds if Git doesn't work yet for you.

 ## Goals